Properties of oily fish

-The best blue fish is the small and fresh one.
+The best oily fish is the small and fresh one.
 It is also recommended not to cook too much for its fats not to deteriorate

-Fresh small blue fish is the most recommended one because it contains less mercury and heavy metals.
+Fresh small oily fish is the most recommended one because it contains less mercury and heavy metals.

 The most contaminated fish are salmon and tuna.

 Moreover, canned fish (preserved in oil or not) or salted fish contains a lot of salt, so it should also consumed much less frequently.